 How to use it

 A child with dyslexia should listen to Sound Therapy every day for 30 to 60 minutes or more if desired.
 Listening can be done during sleep, play, homework or travel.
 If the child wishes to listen at school, parents can ask for the consent of the teacher.
 This will likely be granted as listening in the classroom will often help the child to concentrate and perform better.
-The reading aloud exercise while holding an imaginary microphone in the right hand has been particularly helpful for children with dyslexia.
+The reading aloud exercises while holding an imaginary microphone in the right hand has been particularly helpful for children with dyslexia.

 Reading aloud exercise

 Children who are experiencing difficulty with reading can begin this exercise after the first ten to twenty hours of listening.
 The child sits in an erect but comfortable posture and reads aloud while holding the right hand near the mouth, as though holding an imaginary microphone.
 This has the psychological effect of ‘switching on’ the voice.
-At the same time it encourages right ear dominance, which is necessary for the successful conversion of visual symbols into sound.
-This exercise should be done for fifteen minutes each day, and can be continued until the reading problems are resolved.
+At the same time, it encourages right ear dominance, which is necessary for the successful conversion of visual symbols into sound.
+This exercise should be done for fifteen minutes each day and can be continued until the reading problems are resolved.
 Encourage the child by making it into a fun game.
 Give your child positive attention while he or she is reading and this will create a positive association with reading aloud.